cue-lang/proposal/designs/2939-modules-v3.md

 - Modification of the `cue` tool so that it is capable of resolving module dependencies in a predictable and consistent manner, as well as downloading them.
-- A GitHub app that authors can use as a convenience for publishing GitHub-hosted modules to the registry.
+- A way for the `cue` tool to publish modules to a registry.
 - Use of Semantic Versioning for modules.
 - Standardized module identifiers for major versions.

 Each of these design aspects is motivated and explained in more detail in the next section.

-## Section

-Here we describe the design of the CUE registry in more detail.

 ## Subproposals